ericthelemur/warwickspeedrun/content/whats_on.md

 <div class="content" markdown="1">

+Unlike last year, WASD 2022 will be held in-person, so come along and support the runners!

-#### Weekend-Long Speedruning Stream
+#### Weekend-Long Speedrunning Stream
 ![A wide-angle shot of the event](http://localhost:8080/dist/img/speedrunning.jpg)

-Two days of speedrunning in aid of [SpecialEffect](https://specialeffect.org) streamed live on the WASD [Twitch channel](https://twitch.tv/warwickspeedrun).
-Come and say hi in the chat!
+Two days of speedrunning in aid of [SpecialEffect](https://specialeffect.org) live on Warwick campus and streamed live on the WASD [Twitch channel](https://twitch.tv/warwickspeedrun).
+Come and say hi!
 </div>

 <div class="content" markdown="1">